status-im/specs/docs/stable/2-account.md

 ## Public Key Compression

-The node MUST provide functionality for the compression and decompression of public / chat keys.
+The node SHOULD provide functionality for the compression and decompression of public / chat keys.

-For maximum flexibility the node MUST support public keys encoded in a wide range of encoding formats, detailed below.
+For maximum flexibility, when implementing this functionality, the node MUST support public keys encoded in a range of encoding formats, detailed below.

-For future and backward compatibility with Ethereum networks the node MUST supports at least 3 elliptical curve public key formats, detailed below.

 ### Basic Compression Example